 Presenters

-The Center for Gifted Education at William & Mary is hosting its annual NCNC March 27 & 28, 2025 at the School of Education in Williamsburg, Virginia.
+The Center for Gifted Education at William & Mary is hosting its annual NCNC on March 27 & 28, 2025 at the School of Education in Williamsburg, Virginia.

 NCNC offers sessions on curriculum, instruction, research, strategies, programs, assessment, and advocacy for high-ability and gifted learners.
 NCNC provides networking opportunities; highlights special materials, practices, and curriculum approaches that are responsive to the needs of advanced students.